EthanHolleman/site_dev/content/posts/vietnam_data.md

 draft: false
 ---

-## Turing the jungle into punchcards
+## Turning the jungle into punch cards

 During the early optimistic days of the summer 2020 quarantine I watched Ken Burn's fantastic 10 part *18-hour* series on the Vietnam war.
 It is by far